Frequently Asked Questions

-To send your video/photo to Equimind, you simply save your video with your name, date and class number (or write it on to your DVD).
+To send your video/photo to Equimind, you simply save your video with your name, date and class number.

-* If you have a YouTube account, upload your video and email your YouTube link to email@example.com.
+* If you have a YouTube account, upload your video and email your YouTube link to email@example.com or our Submissions page.
 If you don’t have a YouTube account but would like to open one (it’s free), here is a link: https://support.google.com/youtube/answer/161805?co=GENIE.Platform%3DDesktop&hl=en

-* Alternatively, you can upload your video/photo to our public or private Facebook page.
+* Alternatively, you can upload your video/photo to our private Facebook Rider Group.
 Everyone can access our public page, while the private page is exclusively open to competitors and not publicly visible.
 We will move videos off our Facebook pages, if you don’t want to have your video/photo shown on Facebook/YouTube/Website.

 * Dropbox (https://www.dropbox.com/?landing=fd) or WeTransfer (https://wetransfer.com/) are two other options for free uploads.
-Simply, open a free account, and forward the link to our email address, firstname.lastname@example.org.
+Simply, open a free account, and forward the link to our email address, firstname.lastname@example.org or our Submissions page.
 Due to the smaller amount of data, photos can be sent directly as an attachment to your mail.

 * Once you have entered, you will receive a confirmation email.
 You can send your video/photo at any time before the last day of the month.
 So, take you time, and make sure you send us your best “take”.